ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 as the output format.
 If you prefer to use a different structure, you can check the **custom XML reports** option to provide an XSLT stylesheet.
 This will be applied on the default XML data to produce the desired output.

-When producing a **PDF report** the test bed's built-in template is used by default.
+When producing a **PDF report** the Test Bed's built-in template is used by default.
 If you want to customise the report, you can check the **Custom PDF reports** option, in which case report generation will be delegated to an external service.
 In this case you will need to provide:

 * The **service address** of the endpoint that will generate the reports.
 This is an HTTP endpoint that will receive a ``POST`` with the report